MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/sprint 1 -product vision/user-stories.md

 - All users will authenticate through a single page and will be routed to the appropriate instance based on access policies setup by instance administrators.
 - Users may only set up an account through invitation from instance administrators.

-### Feature2: Dashboard
+### Feature2: Account

 **Description**

-- As a Blockr.io user, I want to visualize my organization’s performance and usage of the Blockr.io application.
+- As a user, I want to sign up with my username, email, and password
-- As a Blockr.io user, I need to know the breakdown of exception backlogs, displayed by status group (open/in-progress/closed).
+- As a user, I want to add products to the wishlist tied to my account
-- As a Blockr.io user, I need to know if exceptions were assigned to me for further review.
+- As a user, I want to be notified when products on my wishlist go on sale.
-- As a Blockr.io user, I need to know when progress was made on an exception I am "watching".
+- As a user, I want to be able to change my email address.
-- As a member of the Leadership/management team, I want to know how many active users are working.
+- As a user, I want to be able to change my password.
-- As a member of the Leadership/management team, I want to know how many exceptions were escalated for further review by the investigations team.
+- As a site manager, I want to be able to lock problematic user accounts.

 **Constraints**

 Dashboard must only share tenant-specific statistics.

-### Feature3: Network Graph User Interface
+### Feature3: Product Pages

 **Description**

+- As a user, I would like to see information and images of products on each page, such as what animals each product is for and what category of product I am looking at.
-- As an investigator, I need a way to search a given bitcoin address on the blockchain.
+- As a user, I would like to be able to click links to sites that sell products on the page.
-- As an investigator, I need a way to view connections to a bitcoin address as a graph.
+- As a user, I would like to see the price history of a product.
-- As an investigator, I need a way to click on a bitcoin address node on the graph and read information about the address such as the number of transactions, holdings, and reports of abuse.
-- As an investigator, I need a way to flag bitcoin address nodes for ongoing monitoring.
-- As an investigator, I need a way to assign a network graph to a colleague, including escalating to senior management.
-- As an investigator, I need a way to enter comments about a network to share with colleagues, including senior management.
+- As a user, I would like to add a product to my wishlist.

 **Constraints**